Narotam-Mishra/react-query-learning/ReadMe.txt

 # 'useMutation' unlike useQuery doesn't necessarily need a key, so the first argument is the function which will post data to the backend.

 # The mutation function automatically receives any argument that we pass when we invoke the muatate function in the component.

+## Lec 22 - Query Invalidation (3:38)

+# we want to automatically refetch superheroes query as soon as the mutation succeeds.
+We can do so using query invalidation.

+# Steps to implement query invalidation :-
+1).
+Get hold of the QueryClient instance,

+2). then we need to get hold of the success callback on the use mutation hoousing invalidatek, the code within onSuccess callback executed as soon as mutation succeeds,

+3). then we invalidate the superheroes query method on the query client instance.
+By invalidating the query, react query will refetch the superheroes query.